ergo-services/ergo/README.md

   - `gen.Process`:
     - `SetCompression(enable bool)`, `Compression() bool`
     - `SetCompressionLevel(level int)`, `CompressionLevel() int`
-    - `SetCompressionThreshold(threshold int)`, `CompressionThreshold()`
+    - `SetCompressionThreshold(threshold int)`, `CompressionThreshold() int`
   - `node.Options`:
     - `Compression` these settings are using as defaults for the spawning processes
-  - these feature will be ignored if the receiver is running on either the Erlang or Elixir node
+  - this feature will be ignored if the receiver is running on either the Erlang or Elixir node
 * Introduced **proxy feature** support **with end-to-end encryption**.
   - `node.Node` new methods:
     - `AddProxyRoute(...)`, `RemoveProxyRoute(...)`